PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 === "Google Cloud Run"

     Install the [gcloud CLI](https://cloud.google.com/sdk/docs/install) and [authenticate with your GCP project](https://cloud.google.com/docs/authentication/gcloud).

+    If you already have the gcloud CLI installed, be sure to update to the latest version with `gcloud components update`.

     You will also need the following permissions in your GCP project: